denialpan/JoeBot/README.md

 Update 8/13/20: Added a small, but helpful thing, where the bot is able to save preferences (currently only the directory and token) into a basic text file.
 Reduces the irritable process of having to copy and paste the token every time the bot is turned on.
 Same applies of having to select a directory.

+Update 8/16/20: Fixed minor issue where the bot would not read from preferences file upon startup.

 Why is it called JoeBot?
 Dunno, just an ongoing joke among my friends.